Natural History Calendar of Events

 Collaborators include Dancers/Choreographers: Delisa Myles, Breanna Rogers, Ashley Fine and Sedona Ortega of Prescott, AZ, Jayne Lee of Flagstaff, AZ and Mizu Desierto of Portland, OR.
 Photographer, Miana Jun of Riegelsville, PA, Videographer Stephen Miller and Sound Artist Lisa DeGrace of Portland, OR.
 Tom Fleischner, Natural History Institute Executive Director will be the panel facilitator.

 The Durational Performance Installation will occur within a 3 ½ hour time frame, from 6:30 to 10:00pm.
-During this time, the audience is free to come and go to view the scenes of live performance, video projection, photography exhibition and sound recordings in various spaces throughout the Natural History Institute building.
+The complete sequence of the live performance will happen between 7:00 and 9:00, with two breaks in that period to view the photography, video and sound installations.
+There will also be time before and after the live performance to view the installations.
 The format of the performance will be more in the vein of a gallery experience, and the audience will be guided from site to site to view performance installations in several spaces.
 Rather than being a sit-down theatre-type experience, most of the installations will be viewed from a standing or temporarily seated position.

 Ævium has been funded to create "Intimacy with Disappearance" through grants from Arizona Commission on the Arts and Oregon’s Regional Arts and Culture Council.
 They have also partnered with the non-profit organizations Natural History Institute and Water in the Desert in Portland.
 "Intimacy with Disappearance" premiers in Prescott in March, then travels to Portland in June, 2018.